 Sustainable hermetic liner bags are changing the way coffee is stored and packaged.
 This technology can safely preserve freshness for a longer period (more than a year) without applying chemicals.

 Specialty coffee roasters and shop owners want to ensure that their investments are safe and that customers are satisfied.
 By protecting coffee from any potential problems within the value chain, specialty coffee drinkers and coffee providers from coffee consuming countries can be confident that they are getting what they paid for; ensuring the long-term success of their business.

 GrainPro’s Ultra Hermetic™ technology is designed to keep your coffee beans safe and fresh.
-Learn more about our products here.
+Learn more about our products by clicking the button below.